-In spring 2022, three sustainability projects were implemented in Kodersdorf to improve biodiversity at the site: A previously unused company area was converted into a wildflower meadow, where even a beehive was accommodated.
-The fact that the number of bee colonies in Germany alone has fallen by around 20% from 1990 to the present day has given us reason to think and has led us to place a beehive on our factory premises.
-The gueen bee was christened "Hildegard" by the employees from Kodersdorf.
+In Kodersdorf, several sustainability projects were implemented in 2022 and 2023 to improve biodiversity at the site: A previously unused company area was converted into a wildflower meadow, which even provided space for a beehive.
+The fact that the number of bee colonies in Germany alone has fallen by around 20% between 1990 and today has given us food for thought and prompted us to place a beehive on our factory premises.

 Its population comprises around 50,000 honeybees and each of them visits around 4,000 flowers every day.
 It pollinates within a radius of up to 4 kilometres, which in turn means that the wildflower meadow in front of their "home" is not necessarily the first port of call.
 And that wasn't the plan behind this campaign.
 Instead, the flower meadow should serve as a source of food for wild bees, as the wild relatives are more at risk of extinction than the honeybees.
 Above all, we want to create environmental awareness with this project.
 Insect hotels and nesting boxes were also built and set up at the site.